justin-zz/arm-jukebox/README.md

-# Project README
+# Robotic Arm Jukebox

 ## Overview

 This project is a Python application that integrates with Twitch and processes YouTube audio links.
-It downloads YouTube videos, converts them to MIDI files, and sends MIDI commands to a serial port to control a few steppers.
+It downloads YouTube videos, converts them to MIDI files, and sends MIDI commands to a serial port to control a few steppers on a robotic arm.
 The application uses various libraries and tools for handling audio processing, MIDI conversion, and communication.

 ## Features